cortexlabs/cortex/docs/deployments/request-handlers.md

     pass

 def post_inference(prediction, signature, metadata):
-    """Modify a prediction from the model before responding to the request.
+    """Modify model output before responding to the request.

     Args:
         prediction: The output of the model.